villegame/datalog-sw/README.md

 ### reader.py
 Python script to read sensor data and update it to database.

+### poweroff.py
+Simple script for lighting up a led to indicate system is online and to listen a button for shutdown command.

 ### psql.sql
 Contains sql scripts for creting a schema and a few tables.